habuDaRu/Total-Twitch-War-Mod/README.md

 - **Lost Units List**: Tracks units that are killed or disbanded, including their battle stats and turn of death.
 - **Optional Graphical Feature**: Randomly assigns special faction frames to units of specific users (e.g., VIPs, mods, subs, or any designated users).
 - **Script-Based Compatibility**: Safe to add or remove mid-campaign; names will not revert upon removal.
-- **Queue System for Commands**: Commands from Twitch chat are placed in a priority or normal queue based on the user’s status.
-The mod processes them at the start of each round, retrying unsuccessful commands.
+- **Queue System for Commands**: Commands from Twitch chat are handled in queue system.
-- **Customizable Commands**: Streamers can configure commands such as random faction wars, corruption effects, public order effects, replenishment effects, and much more.
+- **Customizable Commands**: Some commands can be customized by the input variables through naming command convention.
-- **Advanced Command Handling**: Handles commands like army spawning, fog of war lifting, and city switching.
+- **Advanced Command Handling**: Streamers can configure their bot to decide which commands are active.

 ## Requirements